 Heading Contents of Field Software Version The version number and its release date, which is in yyyy/mm/dd format.
 This firmware resides on the processor modules.
 MP/KP The five-digit milepost/kilometer post of the site.
 Section 4.0 - Serial Interface tells how to change this value using the MP/KP submenu.
 Track The track designator of the site.
 For single-track sites, the value is Single.
 For double-track sites, valid values are North, South, East, West, Main 1, Main 2, Main 3, and Middle.
 Section 4.0 - Serial Interface tells how to set this value using the Track Number submenu of the Setup menu.
 Current Alarm Settings The alarm parameters currently defined in the system setup.
 These values were in place at the time this report was run.
 The value after Absolute is set by the Absolute option on the Alarm Settings menu.
 The value after Differential is set by the Differential option on the Alarm Settings menu.
 The heading Hot Wheel only appears when the Hotwheel option on the Equipment Settings menu is enabled.
 The value after Hot Wheel is set by the Hotwheel option on the Alarm Settings menu.
 The value after Carside Slope is set by the Carside Slope option on the Alarm Settings menu.
 The value after Minimum is set by the Carside Minimum option on the Alarm Settings menu.
 The value after Cold Rail Temp is set by the Cold Rail Temperature option on the Alarm Settings menu.
-Total Trains The total number of trains visiting the site since the Trains directory was last cleared.
+Section 4.0 - Serial Interface tells how to set these values.
+Total Trains The total number of trains with data currently stored in the NG 2 .

-The table below lists the fields from the $\underline{detail}$ section and the contents of each field.
+The table below lists the fields from the \underline{detail} section and the contents of each field.